The Linera banner

 Alternatively, for developing and debugging, you may instead use the binaries compiled in debug mode, e.g. using export PATH="$PWD/target/debug:$PATH".

-This manual has been tested against the following commit of the repository:
+This manual was tested against the following commit of the repository:

 Bash helper (optional)